mvaldezc/vision_tools/README.md

 ```
 Depending on how you set your workspace, `catkin build` may be used instead of `catkin_make`.

-If all the steps where successfully completed,  no errors should appear after using building the code.
-If you have any doubt about using ROS, please check [ROS documentation](http://wiki.ros.org/) and follow the tutorials.
+If all the steps where successfully completed,  no errors should appear after building the code.
 Note: A dynamixel library error would appear if you haven't set your library yet.
-If you are not interested in using Dynamixel motors, please errase the corresponding lines of the track program in the package CMakeLists.txt and delete the text "dynamixel_sdk" that appears inside "find_package", then build your workspace again and the problem should be fixed.
+If you are not interested in using Dynamixel motors, please errase the corresponding lines of the "track" program in the package CMakeLists.txt and delete the text "dynamixel_sdk" that appears inside "find_package", then build your workspace again and the problem should be fixed.

-Before running the programs, some modifications to the code have to be made because of the changes in directories for your machine.
+Before running the programs, some modifications to the code are needed due to the changes in directories for your machine.

 For the SURF node: In the downloaded repository, open `/vision_tools/src/SURF.cpp` with your favorite text editor.
 Look for the `path_image` variable assignment inside the main function, change it for your corresponding path, in my case it is `path_image= "/home/marco/catkin_ws/src/vision_tools/img/cuad2.png";`.
 The path that you have to write is the path of the sample image that you will search using the SURF algorithm.

 For the detect node: open `/vision_tools/src/DetectBall.cpp` and change the ball.cascade path inside the main function, II section.
 In my case it looks like `if( !ball_cascade.load("/home/marco/catkin_ws/src/vision_tools/cascade/ballDetector.xml" ))`, you have to provide the complete path of the cascade detector trained file that is located in the cloned repository `/vision_tools/cascade/ballDetector.xml`.
 After these steps, build the packages again and you will be able to use the programs.

 #### Using the programs